 The Commerce Department attempts to tie in closely with the business and economic life of Akron.
-Monthly, in cooperation with the Chamber of Commerce, a bulletin is issued analyzing Akron business trends.
-The department quite regularly makes traffic and occupancy surveys of the business district, as well as consumer and trade studies of a community nature which are extensively used.
-The work in the field of automobile tire distribution and market statistics has become widely known and accepted.
+The Department, through the Bureau of Business Research, analyzes Akron business trends, makes traffic and occupational surveys as well as consumer and trade studies.
+Through the new Sales and Merchandising Laboratory, the Department closely identifies itself with the problems, new developments, and training programs of the fields of distribution, retailing, and advertising.
+Finally, in the field of automotive tire distribution and market statistics the Department has become nationally known and accepted.